blog posts

 How does the for loop work?

-1- Initialization is performed only once.
+1- The initialization is performed only once.

 3- If the condition is evaluated correctly,